 Patrick Henry Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia,30033-4097, phone#404-679-4501) to award the associate degree.

 As a member of the VCCS, Patrick Henry Community College is approved by the State Board for Community Colleges; the associate degree curricula offered in the college have also been approved by the State Council of Higher Education for VA.
 The college is a member of the American Association of Community Colleges.
 The nursing program is accredited by the Virginia Board of Nursing and the National League for Nursing.

 Sports, Fitness and Activities:

-PHCC offers NJCAA-santctioned Patriots men and women basketball teams, men's baseball and women's softball, men's and women's soccer, and cheerleading.
-Golf is the next sport to be featured in the PHCC Athletic program.
+PHCC offers NJCAA-sanctioned Patriots men and women basketball teams, men's baseball and women's softball, men's and women's soccer, and cheerleading.
+Golf is the newest sport featured at PHCC.
 Fitness and weight rooms are open to all PHCC students.
-Outside the classroom, PHCC students participate in clubs and organizations,theater productions, art exhibits (Walker Fine Arts/Student Center Gallery), student activities, and the Student Government Association.
+Outside the classroom, PHCC students participate in clubs and organizations, theater productions, art exhibits (Walker Fine Arts/Student Center Gallery), student activities, and the Student Government Association.
 Additionally, students have the opportunity to take advantage of free tutoring sessions, various off-campus trips, and cultural events.
 Many classes require students to participate in service learning projects with organizations on and off campus.